-House approves bill to issue cannabis licenses with goal of rectifying racial inequity
+Bill to address racial inequity in cannabis licenses gets OK from Washington House

 “Initiative 502 missed an opportunity to incorporate a focus on social equity,” Garza said.
 “The history of cannabis prohibition shows abundant evidence there was disproportionate harm in communities of color, and that those harmful effects remain with us today.”

-Pettigrew said HB 2870 is informed by pushback he received earlier this year regarding a bill that would have provided low-interest loans to minority-owned cannabis businesses while opening the market to out-of-state money.
+Pettigrew said HB 2870 is informed by pushback he received this year regarding a bill that would have provided low-interest loans to minority-owned cannabis businesses while opening the market to out-of-state money.
 Opponents to that bill said it used equity language to disguise a corporate agenda that would flood the market with money and run mom-and-pop shops to the ground.

 “I had a chance to meet with some proponents and opponents a little more … and really came to understand that this is beyond the issue of licenses,” Pettigrew said.
 “This is potentially a different distribution of wealth as we move forward in this industry.”